gchurch/ASP.NET-eShop/README.md

 The React app is deployed on Azure here: https://webreact20210218165252.azurewebsites.net/products

 To run the application locally, in a command prompt navigate to src\Web.React\ClientApp and run the command "npm start".
 Then in Visual Studio set the Web.React project as the startup project and then start.

+## Blazor Front-end

+The Blazor front-end is currently a work in progress.

 ## Clean Architecture